Raising London Circuit

 Disruption

-Raising London Circuit, along with others across the city in the coming years, will impact traffic flows, public transport routes and travel times as well as active travel connections both in and out of the city.
+Raising London Circuit, along with other projects across the city in the coming years, will impact traffic flows, public transport routes and travel times as well as active travel connections both in and out of the city.
 These impacts include traffic, bus and pedestrian diversions and temporary road and lane closures.

 Other projects